top of page

 • Speak with the victim and the bully/ies separately

-• Reassure the victim that you can be trusted and will help them, although you cannot promise to tell
+• Reassure the victim that you can be trusted and will help them, although you cannot promise to tell no one else

-• Keep records of what is said (what happened by whom, when etc)
+• Keep records of what is said (what happened by whom, when etc.)

 • Report any concerns to the Producers

-Action towards Bullies
+Action Towards Bullies

-• Talk with the bully/ies explain the situation (with their parents present) and try to get the bully/ies to
+• Talk with the bully/ies, explain the situation (with their parents present) and try to get them to understand the consequences of their behaviour

-• Seek an apology to the victim/s.
+• Seek an apology to the victim/s

 • Inform the bully’s parents